andresortiz28/jenkins-master-slave-achitecture/README.md

 ![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f13.png)

+Just save it.

+![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f14.png)

 Go back to the Dashboard, and clic on "New Item"

-![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f14.png)
+![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f15.png)

 Just type "test" as the name of the new item.

-![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f15.png)
+![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f16.png)

 Choose the same label of the Docker Template at the beginning.

-![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f16.png)
+![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f17.png)

 In this part, we are going to use a repository of git, just to compile and make a test.
 So, just copy the github link as following, and add the created credential.

-![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f17.png)

 ![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f18.png)